hugopl/queryit/README.md

 - [x] Install script/instructions.
 - [x] ArchLinux package.
 - [ ] Move TextUI code to their own shard.
-- [ ] Do not block UI when executing queries.
+- [ ] Do not block UI when executing long queries.
+- [ ] Show time spent to execute a query,
+- [ ] Show available table and their columns.
 - [ ] Have a manpage.
-- [ ] Display nice useless charts about the server like pgAdmin4 does.

 ## Contributing